kineticstoolkit/kineticstoolkit_doc/src/python_functions_syntax.md

 print(calculate_sum(calculate_sum(2, 6), 5))
 ```

 The inner function call calls `calculate_sum()` with arguments 2 and 6.
 The function executes and returns 8.
 Then, the outer function call calls `calculate_sum()` with arguments 8 and 5.
 The function executes again and this time returns 13.
-The `print()` function therefore prints 13.
+Therefore, the `print()` function prints 13.

-## Exercise 2
+## 💪 Exercise 2

 Program a function called `calculate_bmi` that takes a person's height and weight as arguments, and that returns the body-mass index, knowing that $\text{BMI} = \text{weight}/\text{height}^2$.